gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 $demo_hello_world

-## Local Development

-When developing locally, you can run Gradio apps from a Python script or a Jupyter Notebook.
-To run a Gradio app from a Python script, you can use the Gradio CLI to launch the application **in reload mode**, which will provide seamless and fast development.
+When developing locally, if you want to run the code as a Python script, you can use the Gradio CLI to launch the application **in reload mode**, which will provide seamless and fast development.
+Learn more about reloading in the [Auto-Reloading Guide](https://gradio.app/developing-faster-with-reload-mode/).

 ```bash
 gradio app.py